ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: Once the deployment completes, the output will include the public IP address of the Linux jumpbox Azure VM included in the Terraform deployment and its administrator's account name, which you will use in the next task.

-### Task 2: Deploy highly available Azure HANA instances by using Ansible
+### Task 2: Deploy highly-available Azure HANA instances by using Ansible

 1. Within the SSH session to the Azure VM you used for Terraform deployment, run the following to connect via SSH to the Linux jumpbox VM, which public IP address you identified in the previous task (replace the `[IP_address]` placeholder with the value of the public IP address and confirm when prompted whether to proceed):